valance/DROP-GroupFantasy/error_analysis/readme.md

 - wrong date: the date is wrongly identified

 For the **numerics problems**, we categorize the errors into the six types as listed below:
-- wrong type: the task predicted is not numerics problem
+- wrong type: the task predicted is not numerical problem
 - counting: counting problem
 - negation: negation problem
 - addition or subtraction: arithmetic operations of addition/subtraction
-- wrong sign: the result is correct but in opposite sign, e.g. calculating the difference between A and B
+- wrong sign: the result is correct but is of opposite sign, e.g. calculating the difference between A and B
 - percentage calculation: calculation of percentage

+# Result

-By comparing the error analysis pie charts, we can tell that though our model produces more extra-span errors which is not desirable, it is able to produce less wrong-span errors.
+By comparing the error analysis pie charts, we can tell that though our model produces more extra-span errors which is not desirable, it is able to produce fewer wrong-span errors.
 Additionally, our model can better cope with the counting problems compared to the baseline model.